 Helping to create a more collaborative, integrated system to support improved safety and wellbeing outcomes for all Victorians.

-The Family Violence Multi-Agency Risk Assessment and Management Framework (MARAM) has been developed to increase the safety and wellbeing of Victorians by supporting relevant services to effectively identify, assess and manage family violence risk.
+The Family Violence Multi-Agency Risk Assessment and Management Framework (MARAM) has been designed to increase the safety and wellbeing of Victorians by supporting relevant services to identify, assess and manage family violence risk effectively.
 The MARAM sets out key principles and elements that should be embedded into policies, procedures, service delivery and practice, and identifies the responsibilities of various organisations and staff across the system.

 The MARAM has been established in law under a new Part 11 of the Family Violence Protection Act 2008.
-Although not all relevant organisations are yet included in the MARAM regulations, any organisation providing funded services relevant to family violence risk assessment and management should commence aligning their policies, procedures, practice guidance and tools to the MARAM.
+Although not all relevant organisations are included in the MARAM regulations yet, any organisation providing funded services relevant to family violence risk assessment and management should start aligning their policies, procedures, practice guidance and tools to the MARAM.

 Aligning practices, procedures and policies to the MARAM will be a gradual process, with organisations beginning from different starting points and continuing to improve over time.
 It is not expected that all organisations will be able to implement all the requirements of the MARAM immediately.
 However, it is expected that organisations will start taking steps towards alignment.